1. The migration is now possible only in a Windows version of Applications Manager.

 2. You need to be on version 13210 of Applications Manager or above to do migration, so please check the build number in the Support tab.

-- Take backup of the PGSQL/MySQL Database before starting Migration.
+- Take backup of the PostgreSQL/MySQL database before starting migration.

-- The MSSQL Build should not be running during Migration.
-But MySQL/PGSQL build should be running, so please make sure that it is.
+- The MS SQL build should not be running during migration.
+But MySQL/PostgreSQL build should be running, so please make sure that it is.

 # Target Database Details for migration